-If someone asked you at age six, "What finger does the wedding ring go on?" you were probably able to answer them.
-It's pretty widely-known and accepted at this point in time that most people, particularly those who live in the United States, wear their wedding ring on the left ring finger.
-But why?
-And do bride and grooms absolutely have to?
+If someone asked you at age six, "What finger does the wedding ring go on?" you probably knew the answer.
+It's pretty common for most people, particularly in the United States, to sport their wedding ring on the left ring finger.
+But why is the wedding ring worn on the left hand in the first place?
+And do brides and grooms absolutely have to?
 Here, the story behind left hand ring placement and whether or not you have to follow this custom.
 Plus, we've done you one better and also uncovered the traditions behind engagement and promise rings.
 Remember that when it comes to all things wedding, we here at Brides are always here to lend you a helping hand (theory) or two.

 The Wedding Ring